Im5tu/im5tu.github.io/content/article/2020-06-18-Diagnostics-In-Net-Core-Listening-To-Outbound-Http-Requests.md

 }
 ```

 Naturally, if you use another method like the response body to figure out whether the request was successful or not then you will need to do additional work with the contents of the request.
 This will be outside the context of this post.
 Hopefully, you now have all the bits that you would need to build this out in your own applications.
 In the next article, we will be taking a look at how we mimic the same technique for accurately tracking inbound requests using a lot of the same components that we have built out in this article.
+Happy request tracking!